Sign up for our newsletter

 Other trainings

-Marine training is not restricted to seagoing personnel.
-Training needs for land personnel are significant - administrative personnel for companies (ship operators, ports, stevedoring companies, etc. ) or workers assigned to handling and operations.
-For example, in recent years, new safety requirements (protection against terrorist or criminal acts) have resulted in new training needs affecting especially non-navigating personnel.
+Maritime training is not limited to seafarers.
+Training needs are also very important for shore-based personnel, whether they are administrative staff working for companies (e.g. shipowners, ports, stevedoring companies, etc.) or workers assigned to handling and operations.
+For example, in recent years, new security requirements (protection against acts of terrorism or crime) have led to new training needs that particularly affect non-seafaring personnel.

 Career advancement